carlospaulino/parrot/README.md

     // You can also set the environmental variable GOOGLE_TRANSLATE_API_KEY with the key apiKey = "MY_API_KEY"

-    // Language Parrot is translation from in ISO 639-1 sourceLanguage = "en"
+    // Language Parrot is translating from in ISO 639-1 sourceLanguage = "en"

     // Languages Parrot is translating to in ISO 639-1